NBISweden/development-guidelines/README.md

 Whether you use CamelCase or any other standard for naming variables and functions is less important, as long as it adheres to the naming conventions of the language, and is consistent within the project.

-Avoid global variables if the language allows you to do so.
-Global variables should otherwise be documented in the code and ideally "stand out" (using upper-case variable names is a common way to do this).

 ### Comments in code